Alliance Real Estate Academy FAQ’s

-The cost of tuition for in-class courses includes the books and/or materials.
+The cost of tuition for full price, in-class courses includes the books and/or materials.
 There are no additional costs for the courses.

 For Fundamentals you may request a refund prior to attending a class or after attending the 1st day of class only.
 The tuition includes $100 for books that is not refundable if you received textbooks prior to class.

 It is best you call the Washington Real Estate Licensing, Department of Licensing so they can answer best to your situation.
 Their number is 1-360-664-6488